ZM4G glow logo

 2005 CQ WW certificate ZL6QH

-Here is Phil G0HSS and now VK2BAA.
+Here is Phil G0HSS, now VK4BAA.
 Phil was chief VHF/UHF linear builder for the Windmill Contest Group, helping us win many a VHF FD in the UK.

 Phil writes a contest column in VK and is still very active.
-We went to Norfolk Island together in 2006 with Bill VK4FW and other VK hams, operating as VI9NI during the island’s centennial celebrations, and Phil joned me at home in ZL for CQ WW CW 2007.
+We went to Norfolk Island together in 2006 with Bill VK4FW and other VK hams, operating as VI9NI during the island’s centennial celebrations.
+Phil popped over to ZL to join me in CQ WW CW 2007, and I nipped over the ditch to join Phil & krew at VK4KW for CQ WW CW 2014.

 2003 GRS VHFFD Phils lovely car